judka-uriel/uriel-book/uriel_en.md

 Thus, with radicalization, the
 [Overton window](https://en.wikipedia.org/wiki/Overton_window) shifts.
-And since I am moderately right-wing, even moderate left-wing are closer to me than right-wing radicals, which is why I support center-right representatives and respect center-left ones.
+And since I am moderately right-wing, even moderate left-wing are closer to me than right-wing radicals, which is why I support the center-right and respect the center-left.

 Right-wing liberals differ substantially from left-wing liberals: right-wing liberals primarily support personal freedom, e.g., a person's right to be